colindoyle0000/colindoyle-website/content/torts2023-material/slides/14-economic.md

 ---

-**B < PL = Negligent**
-**B > PL = Not Negligent**
+# BPL

 B = Burden of precautionary measures
 P = Probability of loss/harm
 L = Magnitude of loss/harm

+IF B < PL
+AND defendant did not take on B
+THEN defendant was negligent

+IF B > PL
+AND defendant did not take on B
+THEN defendant was NOT negligent

 ---

-# BPL Example
+## BPL Example

 Railroad company with a 50% chance of causing $200k in damage to a farm beside the railroad tracks.

-P * L = $100k
+(P * L = $100k).
+Solar panels are available as a possible precaution.
+Would reduce 100% of the harm to the plaintiff at cost of $200k to railroad company.
+Railroad company takes no precautions.
+Was the railroad company negligent?

 | Possible Precautions for Defendant to Take | Cost of precautionary measure | Expected cost to plaintiff | Total cost to society |
 | ------------------------------------------ | ----------------------------- | -------------------------- | --------------------- |
 | No Precaution                              | $0                            | $100k                      | $100k                 |
 | Solar Panels                               | $200k                         | $0                         | $200k                 |

-Solar panels available as a possible precaution.
-Would reduce 100% of the harm to the plaintiff at cost of $200k to railroad company.

-And yet, railroad company takes no precautions.
-Was the railroad company negligent?

 ---

 # BPL Example

-Railroad company with a 50% chance of causing $200k in damage to a farm beside the railroad tracks.

-P * L = $100k
+Same facts as before.
+But now spark arresters are also available as a possible precaution.
+Would reduce 50% of the harm to plaintiff at cost of $30k to railroad company.
+Railroad company takes no precautions.
+Was the railroad company negligent?

 | Possible Precautions for Defendant to Take | Cost of precautionary measure | Expected cost to plaintiff | Total cost to society |
 | ------------------------------------------ | ----------------------------- | -------------------------- | --------------------- |